mheap/nexmo-developer/_examples/concepts/guides/webhooks-setup/voice.md

 ### Application-level webhooks

-Nexmo numbers that are linked to Nexmo applications will use the `answer_url` to retrieve an NCCO, and the `event_url` to send call status information to you.
+Vonage numbers that are linked to Vonage applications will use the `answer_url` to retrieve an NCCO, and the `event_url` to send call status information to you.
 The `fallback_answer_url` can optionally be configured.
 This is used when `answer_url` is offline or returning an HTTP error code.
 It is also used when an event is expected to deliver an NCCO on `event_url`, but `event_url` is offline or returning an HTTP Status code.

-You can set these using the [Application API](/api/application), in the [Nexmo Dashboard](https://dashboard.nexmo.com) or using the [Nexmo CLI](https://github.com/nexmo/nexmo-cli) tool.
+You can set these using the [Application API](/api/application), in the [dashboard](https://dashboard.nexmo.com) or using the [Nexmo CLI](https://github.com/nexmo/nexmo-cli) tool.

 ### Number-level webhooks